Xtarii/background-images-storage/README.md

-# Why
+# What is this
-This will be a storage unit for some background images, with a GUI to view the images
+This will be a storage unit for some background images, with a GUI to view the images.

+I needed a space where I could store some images and reference the images url link for websites.